emaphp/eMapper/README.md

 **Obtain a list of strings from a column**

 <br/>
-A second argument can be used to define the column to retrieve.
+A second argument can be used to define the column to read.

 ```php
 //get names as a list